-Local tournaments and the U.S. National Robotics Championship Tournament follow the same basic schedule.
+Local tournaments and the CREATE U.S. Open Robotics Championship Tournament follow the same basic schedule.
 After arriving, the team must register and get the robot inspected as described above.
 You will receive a Judge's Interview schedule.
 Attend the interview.
 Once checked in, the team sets up their pit and works on their robot (there always seems to be something to do).

 Next comes a Drivers / Coaches meeting which is a short presentation about the competition and the venue.
 This is followed by a question and answer session.
 This is your opportunity to get all your questions answered.
 Do not hold back because you think the question may be a dumb question.
 Chances are that many other teams are wondering the same thing.
 There will be an opening ceremony lasting 5 to 10 minutes.
 A welcome is extended to all teams, the schedule is reviewed, logistics are explained, schedules are passed out and so on.
 Next, the Qualification Rounds begin.
 Each team will be scored in the same number of qualification matches, usually between four and six rounds.
 Find your team on the schedule and note which matches you will compete in.
 You may be in Matches 3, 7, 18, 22, and 35 for example.
-There are two robots on the field in each match.
+There are four robots on the field in each match.
 You will note that your team will be partnered randomly throughout the qualification rounds.
 Be sure to have your team talk with their partners sometime prior to the match to determine strategy, strengths, weaknesses, etc. Teams work together to score points.
 The final score of the match is given to each team.
 At the end of the Qualification Rounds each team will have a point total from all of their qualifications matches combined.
 A team ranking is published based on these scores.
-The finals of the tournament consist of two matches.
-The top two teams will partner for one match and the teams ranked third and fourth will partner for one match.
-The higher score of these two matches determines the tournament champion (two teams).
+The finals of the tournament consist of groups of the top four teams competing for the top socre.
+(Teams ranked 1-4 will make up the top alliance, 5-8 the second, etc.) The number of teams in the finals and thus the number of finals matches will be up to each event partner.
+The highest score of these matches determines the tournament champion (four teams).
 The final portion of the tournament is the awards ceremony.